 All members of staff are aware that Internet traffic can be monitored and traced to the individual user.
 Discretion and professional conduct is essential.

-A laptop issued to a member of staff remains the property of the school (see laptop use policy).
+A laptop issued to a member of staff remains the property of the school.
 Users of such equipment should therefore adhere to school policy regarding appropriate use with regard to Internet access, data protection and use of software, both in and out of school.

-All parents, when their child joins the school, will be asked to sign the AUA for pupils giving consent for their child to use the Internet in school by following the school’s e-Safety guidelines and within the constraints detailed in the school’s e-Safety policy.
+All parents, when their child joins the school, will be asked to sign the AUA for pupils giving consent for their child to use the Internet in school by following the school’s online-Safety guidelines and within the constraints detailed in the school’s online-Safety policy.

 Parents/carers are required to make a decision as to whether they consent to images of their child being taken/used on the school website.

-Parents are encouraged to look at the school’s e-safety policy and the two pupil ‘Acceptable User Agreements’ (for KS1 & KS2).
+Parents are encouraged to look at the school’s online-safety policy and the two pupil ‘Acceptable User Agreements’ (for KS1 & KS2).